libreddit/libreddit/README.md

 - 🦊 GitLab: [spikecodes/libreddit](https://gitlab.com/spikecodes/libreddit)

 ### Info
-Libreddit hopes to provide an easier way to browse Reddit, without the ads, trackers and bloat.
+Libreddit hopes to provide an easier way to browse Reddit, without the ads, trackers, and bloat.
 Libreddit was inspired by other alternative front-ends to popular services such as [Invidious](https://github.com/iv-org/invidious) for YouTube, [Nitter](https://github.com/zedeus/nitter) for Twitter, and [Bibliogram](https://sr.ht/~cadence/bibliogram/) for Instagram.

 Libreddit currently implements most of Reddit's functionalities but still lacks a few features that are being worked on below.